kot149/zmk-battery-center/README.md

   ```sh
   sudo xattr -d com.apple.quarantine /Applications/zmk-battery-center.app
   ```
-  Typically it's located at `/Applications/zmk-battery-center.app`, but change it to the actual path if it's different.
+  Typically it's located at `/Applications/zmk-battery-center.app`, but change it to the actual path if it's not there.

 ### My keyboard does not show up / Peripheral side battery level is not displayed